Federated Distributionally Robust Optimization with Non-Convex Objectives: Algorithm and Analysis: Uncertainty Sets

 \section{Uncertainty Sets}

-In addition to the proposed $CD$-norm uncertainty set, there exist a collection of other uncertainty sets that can be utilized in our framework.
+The proposed $CD$-norm uncertainty set offers notable advantages, such as flexibility and computational efficiency.
+Beyond the $CD$-norm, a variety of alternative uncertainty sets can also be incorporated into our framework, each providing distinct benefits.
+For instance, ellipsoid uncertainty sets are typically less conservative, leading to robust solutions that do not significantly compromise optimality \cite{bertsimas2004price}, while still providing sufficient coverage of plausible perturbations to balance robustness and performance effectively.
+Uncertainty sets based on the KL-divergence and the Wasserstein distance often provide enhanced statistical robustness \cite{namkoong2016stochastic,liu2021stable}.
 In this section, different uncertainty sets that can be used in our framework are discussed.
-Specifically, we formulate cutting plane generation subproblems for different uncertainty sets, respectively and discuss the arithmetic complexity of solving these cutting plane generation subproblems.
-Moreover, we focus on whether utilizing different uncertainty sets can flexibly tradeoff between robustness with performance.
+Specifically, we respectively formulate the cutting plane generation subproblems for different uncertainty sets, and analyze the arithmetic complexity of solving these subproblems.
+Moreover, we also focus on whether utilizing different uncertainty sets can flexibly tradeoff between robustness with performance.
+The discussions on how to select different uncertainty sets based on various scenarios are provided in Sec.
+F.